+which is just a rewriting of \eqref{eq:DKF-inference-seq-a}.
+In short, the inference of $\myz[t]$ with a DKS requires a first backward pass from $\myx[T]$ up to $\myx[t]$ to compute $\mygbw[t]$, which is then combined with $\myz[t-1]$.

-As mentioned above, in \citep{krishnan2017structured}, this inference model is extended to a non-causal (bidirectional) model regarding the observations, $q_{\phi}(\myz[t] | \myz[t-1], \myx[1:T])$.
-This is done by adding a forward RNN on $\myx[t]$, and sending the output $\mygfw[t]$ of this forward RNN into the combining network, in addition to $\myz[t-1]$ and $\mygbw[t]$.
-For concision, we do not report the corresponding detailed equations, but this more general model is represented in Fig.~\ref{fig:DKS-inference}.
-The other models proposed in \citep{krishnan2017structured} can be deduced from this general model by removing elements.
+As mentioned above, this inference model is extended to a noncausal (bidirectional) model regarding the observations, $q_{\phi}(\myz[t] | \myz[t-1], \myx[1:T])$.
+This is done by adding a forward RNN on $\myx[t]$ and sending its output $\mygfw[t]$ to the combining network, in addition to $\myz[t-1]$ and $\mygbw[t]$.
+For conciseness, we do not report the corresponding detailed equations, but this more general model is represented in Figure~\ref{fig:DKS-inference}.
+The other models proposed by \citet{krishnan2017structured} can be deduced from this general model by removing some elements.
 In particular, DKS is obtained by simply removing the forward RNN.
-And models that do not depend on $\myz[t-1]$ are obtained by removing the arrows between $\myz[t-1]$ and $\myg[t]$ for all $t$.
+Moreover, models that do not depend on $\myz[t-1]$ are obtained by removing the arrows between $\myz[t-1]$ and $\myg[t]$ for all $t$.

-It is clear from the above equations and from Fig.~\ref{fig:DKS-inference} that the inference of $\myz[t]$ with DKS requires a first backward pass from $\myx[T]$ up to $\myx[1]$.
-Then for each $t \in [1, T]$, $\mygbw[t]$ is combined with previous sample of $\myz[t-1]$, then $\myz[t]$ is sampled, and then we can process to the inference of $\myz[t+1]$.
-In short, a complete backward pass on $\myx[t]$.
-In the DVAE literature, the approximate posterior is usually defined by applying again the chain rule: is followed by a complete forward pass on $\myz[t]$ which include iterative sampling of $\myz[t]$.
-As for the bidirectional version, we just need an additional forward pass on $\myx[t]$.